Due to COVID some programs may be temporarily on hold.

-Residents visit Panama's premier medical research facility, and with public health officials to learn about the history and current status of the health care system in Panama.
+With public health officials, residents visit Panama's premier medical research facility to learn about the history and current status of the health care system in Panama.
 Residents spend several days at a rural hospital in a remote location and provide outreach medical care among the indigenous people.
 In addition, residents travel to Panama City and visit the Hospital del Niño.
 Thus, the residents gain exposure and education about all levels of the medical system within this developing country.
 In addition to the medical components of the trip, there are several cultural experiences such as a day trip through the rainforest with the Embera Indians, a guided tour of the old city, a visit to a Panamanian coffee plantation, and the Panama Canal.

 Dr. Shaila Siraj